 Don’t pay fees at any of the 75,000+ ATMs3 in Robinhood's network.

 Your cash in the program banks is also eligible for up to $1.25 million of FDIC insurance, or up to $250K per bank, subject to FDIC rules.

 There are zero commissions on Robinhood to buy or sell stocks and there are no account maintenance fees.

 Robinhood does offer an upgraded account option called Robinhood Gold, with several extra tools for traders.

 Robinhood Gold is their upgraded account option with the following features listed on their website:

-As a member of SIPC (Securities Investor Protection Corporation), Robinhood is SIPC insured against brokerage failure.
+As a member of SIPC (Securities Investor Protection Corporation), your Robinhood account is SIPC insured against brokerage failure.
 Securities in member's accounts are protected up to $500,000, including up to $250,000 in cash.
 For further details, please see www.sipc.org

-However, SIPC protects against the loss of cash and securities – such as stocks and bonds – held by a customer at a financially-troubled SIPC-member brokerage firm.
+SIPC protects against the loss of cash and securities – such as stocks and bonds – held by a customer at a financially-troubled SIPC-member brokerage firm.
 SIPC works to restore to customers their securities and cash that are in their accounts when any potential brokerage firm liquidation begins.

 Who would I recommend the Robinhood app for?

 Those who want to invest in both stocks and cryptocurrency